Convert Harley To Points Ignition

 Emissions Carburetors

-To pass emissions requirements, many Harley Big-Twin and Sportster carburetors were factory-sealed to run lean.
+To pass emissions requirements, several years of Harley Big-Twin and Sportster carburetors were factory-sealed to run lean.
 They cannot be adjusted.

 If you are running a stock carburetor that has the mixture screws plugged, you may encounter a fuel/air issue after switching from electronic ignition to points.
 Re-timing the engine may help.